Coltonwindsor/Project-3-JournalHub/readme.md

 # [JournalHub](https://whispering-castle-36518.herokuapp.com/)

+^ click to launch app ^

 A place to create and store your thoughts and habbits!

 ### Problem:

 Some people love to eat.
 Some people love to sleep.
 Some people love to exercise, and some people love to daydream.
-Some people love to do all of those things and then write about them.
+Some people love to do all of those things... and then write about them.
 Those that habitually journal about many different things have a problem - they lack an easy way to store and sort all of their material.

 ### Target Users and Purpose: